vinyldns/rfcs/text/0000-shared-zones.md

 A "record owner" is the group that is designated as the "owner" of a particular record set.
 A new _optional_ parameter will be passed in on all record set operations to indicate the "group" that the change is made "on behalf of".
 There are multiple ways that the owner is assigned:

-1. If a record set is imported in, initially the owner is unassigned.
+1. If a record set is imported into VinylDNS, initially the owner is unassigned.
 Updates to the record set would assign the owner if the `owner` parameter is defined on the request.
-If the `owner` is not defined, then it will remain unchanged.
+If the `owner` is not defined, then it will remain unassigned.
 1. If a record set does not yet exist, and the `owner` parameter is defined, the `owner` group will be assigned to the new record set when it is successfully created.
+1. If a record set has the `owner` group set, and an update is made that _clears_ the field, the `owner` group will be cleared making it unassigned.
 1. VinylDNS, zone admins, and users that are members of the `owner` group can modify record ownership at any time.
 This includes _reassigning_ and _unassigning_ record ownership for a particular record set.

 ## Shared Zone Design